Emperor Tenji: Events of Tenji's reign

-Tenji was particularly active in improving the military institutions which had been established during the Taika Reforms.
+Tenji was particularly active in improving the military institutions established during the Taika Reforms.

 Death of the emperor

 Following his death in 672, there ensued a succession dispute between his fourteen children (many by different mothers).
 In the end, he was succeeded by his son, Prince Ōtomo, also known as Emperor Kōbun, then by Tenji's brother Prince Ōama, also known as Emperor Tenmu.
 Almost one hundred years after Tenji's death, the throne passed to his grandson Emperor Kōnin.